Mysore Sandal Soap: Business

-As of March 2006, the Mysore Sandal Soap held a 6500-tonne share among the 450,000 tonnes of soap produced and marketed annually in India.
-The KSDL's soap factory in Bangalore that manufactures the Mysore Sandal Soap is one of the largest of its kind in India, having an installed capacity to produce 26,000 tonnes of soap per year.
-KSDL had sales of Rs 1.15 billion (about US$28.75 million) in 2004-2005, with the Mysore Sandal Soap having an average monthly sale of about Rs.
+In 2006 the KSDL factory accounted for 6500-tonnes of the total production of 450,000 tonnes of soap from India.
+The KSDL's soap factory has an installed capacity to produce 26,000 tonnes of soap per year.
+In 2004-2005, the factory sold Rs 1.15 billion (about US$28.75 million) with the Sandal Soap accounting for an average monthly sale of about Rs.
 75 million ($1.87 million).
-Traditionally, the soap has not been marketed in a high-profile manner and only during 2006, M. S. Dhoni, the Indian cricketer, was selected as the first brand ambassador of the Mysore Sandal Soap.
+The advertising and marketing of the soap was not of a high-profile until 2006 when the cricketer M. S. Dhoni was selected as the first brand ambassador.
 Other marketing strategies being employed to market this soap include a scheme where the distributors who meet the targeted sales could enter a drawing where they could win silver or gold coins.
 About 85% of the sales of this soap are from the South Indian states of Karnataka, Andhra Pradesh, and Tamil Nadu.
 Most users of this soap are above 40 years of age, and it has yet to gain more acceptance by the youth in India.
 Apart from the regular, Mysore Sandal Soap, KSDL has also introduced the Mysore Sandal baby soap to target this share of the market.
 However, KSDL is facing issues such as shortage of sandalwood, which has resulted in the company using only 25% of the manufacturing capacity of its factory and leading to reduced production.
 The main reason for this is the depletion of sandalwood reserves in Karnataka.

 To overcome this, KSDL has also started procuring sandalwood by bidding in the open market, and is also considering importing the wood from other countries.
 The absence of a sustained sandalwood regeneration program has a taken a big toll on sandalwood reserves in Karnataka.
 This is a great irony in a state that once set up factories to use up its excessive reserves and wears two geographical indication tags on its sleeve on account of its historic association with the precious wood.